vectara/vectara-docs/www/docs/console-ui/corpus_query_configuration.md

 ### Ask a question of your data

-The summarized semantic search uses retrieval-augmented generation (RAG) to summarize information in response to a semantic search query.
+The summarized semantic search uses Retrieval-Augmented Generation (RAG) to summarize information in response to a semantic search query.
 You get the same Retrieval and Filter configuration drawers as with the semantic search option, but now you can also configure the generation.
 Growth users have access to the